-Some have said people get drunk with a little wine.
-We can obviously conclude that Paul is not asking Timothy to go get drunk based on his previous statement to Timothy in chapter three when he outlined the qualification of an Elder or Bishop (1 Timothy 3:3).
-The wine that Paul referenced in 1 Timothy 3 did not change in chapter 5.
-Chapter 3 is focused on "much wine" or avoiding dependency on it.
-If the wine in chapter 3:3 can get you drunk, so can the wine in chapter 5:23 - sharing the same Greek root word.
 We know that Timothy didn't just have a simple stomach ache because Paul had prior knowledge about it.
-Also, the time lapse from Paul's letter being written to when it was delivered to Timothy shows that Paul knew that the stomach problem will still be there by the time Timothy gets the letter.
-Paul himself also acknowledged the frequency of Timothy's other illness that the wine is needed for in the same verse in 1 Timothy 5:23.
-Yet all we mostly talk about is the stomach.
+Also, the time lapse from Paul's letter being written to when it was delivered to Timothy, shows that Paul knew that the stomach problem will still be there by the time Timothy gets the letter.
+Paul himself also acknowledged the frequency of Timothy's other illnesses that the wine is needed for in 1 Timothy 5:23.
+Yet, all we mostly talk about is the stomach.
 Yes, it could be that the other illness were a result of his stomach problem but this is not the point I'm here to discuss.
+The point is, the recommended wine is NOT water and it was good enough for medicinal use.
+The fact that Paul felt the need to tell Timothy to do this, also shows that Timothy was NOT dependent on alcohol use and definitely an abstainer.

 The sin is not the wine.
 It's how the wine is used (1 Corinthians 11:20-21)